Chinese-American Graduate Student at Princeton University

 Wang was arrested by Iranian authorities on August 8, 2016, as he tried to leave Iran for Russia.

-Between January 25 and March 10, 2016, Wang visited Iran to attend a Farsi language program at the Dehkhoda Lexicon Institute & International Center for Persian Studies.
+Between January 25 and March 10, 2016, Wang visited Iran to attend a Farsi language program at the Dehkhoda Lexicon Institute and International Center for Persian Studies.
 On May 1, 2016, he returned to Iran to continue his language studies and conduct dissertation research at libraries in Iran.
 Before traveling to Iran, Wang sent letters explaining his research to the Iranian Interest Section at the Pakistani Embassy in Washington, D.C. (which issued his visa) and to the libraries in Iran that he planned to visit.
-According to a statement from Princeton University, “he was not involved in any political activities or social activism; he was simply a scholar trying to gain access to materials he needed for his dissertation.”
+According to a statement from Princeton, “he was not involved in any political activities or social activism; he was simply a scholar trying to gain access to materials he needed for his dissertation.”

-The University and Wang’s family have been aware of his arrest since August 2016 but decided to keep it confidential based on recommendations that publicity might obstruct efforts to secure Wang’s release.
+Princeton and Wang’s family learned of his arrest in August 2016, but decided to keep it confidential based on recommendations that publicity might obstruct efforts to secure Wang’s release.
 Wang’s confinement became known publicly on July 16, 2017, when Iran’s judiciary announced his sentence, accusing him of “infiltrating” the country and sending confidential material abroad.

 Treatment in Prison

 Wang was held at Tehran’s notoriously brutal Evin Prison starting in August 7, 2016, where he spent his first 18 days in solitary confinement.
 While Wang was still locked up, Princeton University said, “the prison conditions are difficult and have contributed to a worrisome decline in Mr. Wang’s health.”
 Wang has been permitted to make phone calls to his wife on a weekly basis and has had several visits from his attorney.